-DI anning Item Details P Ia 1 Annual Education Plan Goals AEP to be reviewed twice a school year with teacher-advisor, parent/guardian and student.
-2 Midterm Report Card Learning Goals Each midterm report card contains goal statements generated by the student, and reviewed by the teacher-advisor.
-A response form is then returned to the school by the parent/guardian with their comments regarding their student's progress and goal statement.
-This form is placed in the OSR and may be used as documentation for the IPRC.
-This occurs every semester.
-3 Student Selection of meeting requirements for compulsory credits Courses for attained reading test or equivalent next year attained writing test or equivalent completed community involvement 40 hours 4 Courses Skills that are necessary for the student' achievement of his/her transition goals may be stressed in some of the following courses: GLC20 Career Studies Co-operative Education - personalized placement learning plan (PPLP) GLS10 Learning Strategies 1: Skills for Success in Secondary School (GLE10/GLE20) GWL30 Designing Your Future GLS40 Advanced Learning Strategies: Skills for Success After Secondary School GLE30/GLE40) 5 Exit Program As part of the school's guidance and career education program, schools are required to provide exit programs for students who leave school upon or before graduation.
+Planning Item 1 Annual Education Plan Goals Details AEP to be reviewed twice a school year with teacher-advisor, parent/guardian and student.
+3 Student Selection of Courses for next year meeting requirements for compulsory credits attained reading test or equivalent attained writing test or equivalent completed community involvement 40 hours 4 Courses Skills that are necessary for the student' achievement of his/her transition goals may be stressed in some of the following courses: GLC20 Career Studies Co-operative Education - personalized placement learning plan (PPLP) GLS10 Learning Strategies 1: Skills for Success in Secondary School (GLE10/GLE20) GWL30 Designing Your Future GLS40 Advanced Learning Strategies: Skills for Success After Secondary School GLE30/GLE40) 5 Exit Program As part of the school's guidance and career education program, schools are required to provide exit programs for students who leave school upon or before graduation.
 Future Planning - after secondary school may use some of the following guides: interest inventory; skills assessment; vocational assessment; work preference scale.
 Generic Skills: Some exceptional students require help in mastering skills in making the transition to work, further education, and independent living.
 These skills may include the following (self-advocacy skills, study skills, vocational/job skills, employability skills, daily living skills for independence, interpersonal skills, stress-management skills, problem-solving/decision-making skills).
 These skills are generally taught across the curriculum.
 However, some may become specific learning needs for exceptional students. some students may require accommodations or individualized teaching or learning strategies in order to acquire the skills - taking some of the courses listed above may fulfill this requirement. these skills are crucial to all types of learning, and their lack may be judged by the transition team to be a barrier to the achievement of the student's goals - individualized/small group instruction may be needed.

-Planning Item Details 6 Work: Explores options for work Explores options for school-to-work transition.
+Pla inning Item Details 6 Work: Explores options for work Explores options for school-to-work transition.
 Accommodations and/or assessments that the student may need to realize these goals.
 Where employment is the primary goal, early and ongoing work placement experiences are desirable.
 Planning should include appropriate supports in the workplace.
 Will this school-to-work placement meet the student's interests and needs?
 Is the Ontario Youth Apprenticeship Program (OYAP) an option?
 Development of employability skills.
-7 Further Education and Training: Explores options for further Where post-secondary study is a goal, the student and team begin to gather specific information on post-secondary institutions, programs, and support services, with special emphasis on any accommodations that will be required to meet the student's needs.
+7 Development of employability skills.
+Further Education and Training: Explores options for further education and training Exploratory visits to such institutions, programs, and support services, with special emphasis on any accommodations that will be required to meet the student's needs.
 Exploratory visits to such institutions.

-and the effective stands education and training Note: website of the National Educational Association for Disabled Students (NEADS) (http://www/neads.ca/english/norc/edlink/directory.html) maintains a link to the websites of the special needs offices of most Ontario post-secondary institutions.
-The student and team should review assessment reports to determine if the information is sufficient to identify accommodations appropriate to the secondary school environment and to satisfy possible admission requirements of a college or university.
-Universities and colleges may require assessment reports and/or a diagnosis as a condition of admission for students seeking accommodations for special needs.
-Will this institution and program meet the student's interests and needs?
-What will be expected of the student within this program?
+Note: website of the National Educational Association for Disabled Students (NEADS) (http://www/neads.ca/english/norc/edlink/directory.html) maintains a link to the websites the special needs offices of most Ontario post-secondary school environment and to satisfy possible admission requirements of a college or university.
+Universities a colleges may require assessment reports and/or a diagnosis as a condition of admissio for students will be expected of the student within this program?
 Can the workload be reduced or rearranged to meet the student's specific needs?
-What are the minimal requirements for the college/university program of interest?
-8 Independent Development of life skills appropriate for independent living.
-Living: Explores options for Are agencies required to assist with Independent Living? independent living What level of care is required? in community How self-sufficient is the student?
+8 Independent Living: Explores options for independent living in community Development of life skills appropriate for independent living.
+Are agencies required to assist with Independent Living?
+What level of care is required?
+How self-sufficient is the student?
 Is Ontario Disabilities Support Program (ODSP) an option?
-9 "Life Plan" Individual Support Agreement (ISA) allows for the continuation of assistance after secondary school
+9 "Life Plan" Individual Support Agreement (ISA) allows for the continuation of assistance after second school